 Perhaps for this reason just before the launch of the Daytona (1963) which was released without an in-house movement the Day-Date—an icon that is 'Rolex to the bone'—emphasized the image that 'great people wear the Day-Date' rather than promoting the addition of a day function to the date.
 This was the beginning of Rolex becoming a symbol of success.

-A vintage Rolex ad that began the era of 'status marketing'
+A vintage Rolex advertisement that started full-scale 'status marketing'

 ©